ha-shine/losk/README.md

 If you want to compare the performance between versions, I have translated the benchmark programs to python and documented them in [BENCHMARK.md](./BENCHMARK.md).
 You can find every optimization I have done in that file as well.
+The file also include benchmarks of the unsafe but more performant version which is much closer to clox.